How can I Help My Teen Manage Stress?

 Whether it is through our parenting training classes or in-private parenting sessions, we are here to support you in clarifying your purpose and impart your values.
 Our qualified therapists are also able to teach you effective discipline and relationship building skills that will help you enhance your closeness with your child or teenager.

 We have been successful in assisting thousands of families in feeling more empowered; grow deeper in connection while helping you as a parent or caregiver feel more confident and competent in your parenting skills.
 We also provide resources to help you understand the ages and stages of your child's development, along with what to expect and what your child or teenagers needs are at each of those stages.

-Some of our therapists also offer Christian based family or teen therapy upon request.
+Some of our therapists also offer Christian based family therapy upon request.
 All of this to support you in assisting your child and teen enhance their emotional, mental, and behavioral well-being.

 We look forward to working with you and your child or teenager throughout these crucial years.
 Give us a call at 954-391-5305 so we can get a good understanding of your needs and goals and then connect you with a therapist who will be a great fit for you and your family today!